vocdoni/docs/docs/architecture/components/vocchain.md

 Imagine a regular voting process ...
 You need to identify yourself in order to know if you have the right to participate, then you go to you phisical/digital polling station and you cast a vote.
 Once done, at some point the process will end and the votes are counted one by one.

-So that is exactly what Vochain does plus the processes storage.
+So that is exactly what VocChain does plus the processes storage.

-In the context of the Vochain things are going like this:
+In the context of the VocChain things are going like this:
-- The basic info for starting a process live in the blockchain and it can be created by an entity
+- The basic info for starting a process live in the Ethereum Mainnet and it can be created by an entity.
-- At least one permissioned account (representing an entity) is permissioned to send a `newProcessTx` message to tendermint.
-This message will contain also all the required information stored in Ethereum in order to start the process.
+- At least one permissioned account (representing an entity) is permissioned to set the process attributes in a Ethereum smart-contract.
+- A trusted oracle will see this new information and it will send a message `newProcessTx` to the Tendermint blockchain to add the new process
 - Once the process starts any person/organization which is in the entity census can cast a vote from his/her/its smartphone `voteTx`.
 - The vote is sent to the gateway and at some point it will be added to the Tendermint blockchain (if complies with the requeriments, e.g: valid vote from a valid ID included in the census of a valid entity).
 - In the future this process will finish and casting new votes will be disabled.
 - When the process is finished, an authorized will eventually upload the process encryption keys for decripting the votes.
 - At this point the whole process can be acounted, verified and will live in the blockchain forever (at least its merkle root if some pruning is applied).

-Vochain also has some special transactions that allow to:
+VocChain also has some special transactions that allow to:
 - Update the validator list of tendermint
 - Add or remove the trusted oracle list (the ones who can comunicate with both Ethereum and Tendermint)